Adapted from the book Sex, Love & Dharma by Simon Chokoisky.

 The first chakra represents security and survival.
-It is the instinct for food, air, clothing, and shelter, and, in modern times, the thing that supplies them—money.
+It is the instinct for food, air, clothing, and shelter, and, in modern times, the thing that supplies the—money.
 Money and security are the number one reason couples break up, and the first chakra has primacy because it is the foundation for everything else.
 Female mammals are attracted to males who can provide for them.
 Even the most romantic relationships break down if the male is essentially helpless to provide for himself or to secure his environment.

 This chakra is represented by a square because squares are the most stable shape in nature.
 Squares also indicate inclusion and exclusion—this is mine and that is yours.
-When imbalanced this identification leads to jingoism, patriotism, and racism, because these “isms” are all rooted in the same place: the first chakra need for security.
+When imbalanced, this identification leads to jingoism, patriotism, and racism because these 'isms' are all rooted in the same place: the first chakra need for security.
 The dominant emotion here is fear, especially fear that we won’t survive.
 Statements like “My _______ is better than yours” stem from this kind of fear; a person in a position of strength has no need to make these sorts of statements.
 Therefore, whether we fill in the blank with country, team, or race, the fundamental impetus behind this sentiment is the same.

 That does not mean that we cannot take pride in our ancestors, our land, or our sports teams.
 However, there is a fine line between pride and obsession.
 If you are ready to pummel someone because he is wearing the other team’s jersey, you’ve probably gone too far!

 First-chakra disorders include lower back pain, constipation, stress (especially over bills and money), joint and foot pain, and fanaticism.
 If you or your partner suffer from these issues, look at your living situation, using the tools of Vastu Shastra.
-Begin by eliminating clutter and creating space in the center of your home and every possible room.
+Begin by eliminating clutter and creating space in the center of your home and in every possible room.
 Unburden the northeast direction and fix leaky faucets (leaking money).
 Next, do the same for your body by eating every 4-6 hours and eliminating snacking.
 Also, fast once a week for 24 hours and do this for at least three weeks to see how you feel.
 It takes twenty-one days to begin changing old thought patterns and another forty-two days for new ones to become embedded in your routine.
 Finally, while you are doing this, learn about your dharma type and let it help you find your path.
-Prosperity, love and god are on your path; find your path and you find them all!
+Prosperity, love, and god are on your path; find your path and you find them all!
 Follow these recommendations for two months and you will create magic in your life.

 The first chakra relates to the Earth element and fear for survival.
 Questions of property and ownership are essentially at the root of most wars on this planet.
-The second-most likely cause of conflict is sex.
-The second chakra is ruled by Water and this relates to procreation, since all life requires water and at one point originates from water.
+The second most likely cause of conflict is sex.
+The second chakra is ruled by Water and this relates to procreation since all life requires water and at one point originates from water.
 The symbol here is a crescent moon in the shape of a bowl, filled with creative abundance.
 If you are experiencing sexual difficulties, hormonal fluctuations, blocked creativity, or reduced pleasure in life, this is the center to address.

 To do this, honoring the Water element is important, first by drinking enough water and doing it at the right times (before meals, not after) and next by allowing it to flow in your life.
 Water stagnates when it doesn’t move; this means sharing your creativity with the world—whether as a hobby or onstage—will improve your hormone balance and sex life.
 Not the creative type?
 Allowing water to flow also means sharing your abundance by giving to charity.
 Living near water also helps.
-Second-chakra problems include depression, since our emotions(or lack of them) are largely based on our neurochemistry, and sexual dysfunction.
-Being by a waterfall or a tropical beach can certainly improve these, at least temporarily, as can daily abhyanga (oil massage) especially during the dry winter season.
+Second-chakra problems include depression since our emotions(or lack of them) are largely based on our neurochemistry and sexual dysfunction.
+Being by a waterfall or a tropical beach can certainly improve these, at least temporarily, as can daily abhyanga (oil massage), especially during the dry winter season.